 EPA has evaluated the available toxicity data and considered its validity, completeness, and reliability as well as the relationship of the results of the studies to human risk.
 EPA has also considered available information concerning the variability of the sensitivities of major identifiable subgroups of consumers, including infants and children.

-The most sensitive effect in the prohexadione toxicity database by oral exposure is kidney toxicity in dogs both for subchronic and chronic durations.
+By the oral route, the most sensitive effect in the prohexadione calcium hazard database is kidney toxicity in dogs for both the subchronic and chronic durations.
 Minor hematological changes (decreased white blood cell counts in males), and fore-stomach hyperplasia were seen only at very high doses in rodents.
-No dermal toxicity was observed up to the limit dose of 1,000 milligram/kilogram/day (mg/kg/day).
-There was no evidence of neurotoxicity in either of the neurotoxicity screening batteries up to or exceeding the limit dose.
+No dermal toxicity was observed up to the limit dose of 1000 mg/kg/day.

 In rats and rabbits, no increased quantitative or qualitative pre- or postnatal susceptibility was observed.
-In rats, no maternal or developmental toxicity was observed up to the limit dose (1,000 mg/kg/day).
+In rats, no maternal or developmental toxicity was observed up to the limit dose (1000 mg/kg/day).
 Three developmental studies in rabbits are available in the toxicological database for prohexadione calcium.
-In one study, late abortions occurred during GD 24-29 at 200 mg/kg/day, with increased mortality in maternal animals (GD 15-24) also noted at this dose.
-In another rabbit developmental study, two premature deliveries (on GD 24 and 26) were noted at the highest dose tested (350 mg/kg/day) with no developmental effects observed.
+In one study, late abortions occurred during gestational days (GD) 24-29 at 200 mg/kg/day, with increased mortality in maternal animals (GD 15-24) also noted at this dose.
+In another rabbit developmental study, two premature deliveries (on GD 24 and 26) were noted at the highest-dose tested (350 mg/kg/day) with no developmental effects observed.
 No maternal or developmental effects were seen in a third rabbit developmental study up to 150 mg/kg/day.
-In the 2-generation reproductive toxicity study with rats, parental toxicity (minimal mortality) occurred at a dose well below the dose that caused decreases in offspring body weight (3, 850 mg/kg/day).
+In the 2-generation reproductive toxicity study with rats, parental toxicity (minimal mortality) occurred at a dose well below the dose that caused decreases in offspring body weight.

 Prohexadione calcium is classified as not likely to be carcinogenic to humans based on lack of evidence of carcinogenicity in rats and mice.